Besides being delicious, these little onions, when lacto-fermented, are poppable probiotic-rich shots of immune booster.

 Peel the pearl onions carefully and rinse thoroughly in cold water.

 Sprinkle a bit of the mustard/peppercorn mixture into the bottom of a clean quart jar.
 Add a layer of onions.
 Fill the jar by layering onions and sprinkled-in layers of the spices.

 Once the jar is full, slide the tarragon and bay leaves into the jar, against the sides.

 Pour the chilled brine over the onions and spices, filling the jar to 1 inch below the rim.
-Cover the onions with the grape or currant leaves, and you can place a glass or ceramic weight on top of the leaf or leaves, if you’d like.
+Cover the onions with the grape or currant leaves; add a fermentation weight on top of the leaves to keep the onions submerged in the brine.

-Seal the jar tightly with the lid or airlock and set it on the counter to ferment away from drafts and direct sunlight for about 2 to 3 days, or until it begins to get bubbly.
+Seal the jar tightly with a lid or airlock and ferment away from drafts and direct sunlight for about 2 to 3 days at room temperature, or until the brine turns cloudy.

-When the brine begins to get cloudy, move the jar to cold storage (cellar or refrigerator) and the onions will be fully ready to eat in six weeks.
-(You can eat them before then if you’d like.)
+When the brine begins to get cloudy, move the jar to cold storage (cellar or refrigerator).